Finding The Right Visa For You

 The Work Permit was designed to help existing Canadian employers who are finding it difficult to source and hire the type of skilled employee their business needs from the citizens resident in Canada.
 These employers apply to the Canadian Immigration Authorities to hire a foreign national to fill the vacant position.
 A Canadian Work Permit application is rigorously assessed by the HRSDC (Human Resources and Skills Development Canada), whose purpose is to ensure that immigration laws are not being circumvented, and that employers are not taking financial advantage of a foreign labour force.
 The HRSDC will look to ensure that the employment offer and application intent is genuine, and may make thorough investigations of both the employer, and you as the potential employee.

-The Provisional Nomination Visa is similar to a Work Visa, but it restricts the applicant to work and live in a specified province.
+The Provincial Nomination Program (PNP) visa is similar to a Work Visa, but it restricts the applicant to work and live in a specified province.
 The criteria for these types of visa is changeable, according to the needs and political whims of the individual province, and there is often a strict limit to the number issued each year.

 Post-Graduate Work Permit

 There is an option to apply for a Post-Graduate Work Permit if an overseas national has completed a full time course of higher education at a Canadian institution.
 The Post-Graduate Work Permit is issued for the same duration that the course ran for, so long as the course was for a period longer that 8 months.
 Naturally there are criteria that must be met and there is an upper limit to the Work Permit's duration, however it is possible to apply for a different type of visa whilst holding this type of Work Permit.
 Many graduates who wish to stay and work in Canada are hugely grateful for this opportunity to extend their stay, giving them a chance to seek employment which will hopefully lead to employer sponsorship.

 Business Investor Visas